gueff/myMVC_module_InfoTool/README.md

 # myMVC_module_InfoTool

-This is a Debug-Toolbar module for [myMVC > 1.1.1 (dev-master)](https://github.com/gueff/myMVC)
+This is a Debug-Toolbar module for [myMVC 1.2.0](https://github.com/gueff/myMVC/releases/tag/1.2.0)

-If you need this for myMVC <= 1.1.1, take this Version of myMVC_module_InfoTool: https://github.com/gueff/myMVC_module_InfoTool/releases/tag/1.0.0
+_If you need this for myMVC < 1.2.0, take this Version of myMVC_module_InfoTool: https://github.com/gueff/myMVC_module_InfoTool/releases/tag/1.0.0_

 ## 1. Download this Repository

 and place it inside myMVC's `modules` folder:
 ~~~
     application